Resource Base

 Build Your First Application

-In this section, let’s see how to create a HelloWorld app for normalizing documents from camera video input.
+In this section, let’s see how to create a HelloWorld app for detecting and normalizing documents from camera video input.

 Note: